BiggestLittleFC/biggestlittlefc.github.io/theme/story-thursday.md

 <p>SUPERIMPOSE: "Thursday"</p>
 <p>FADE IN:</p>
 <h3>EXT.
 RENO, NEVADA ABOVE F.U.R.S. - DAY</h3>
 <p>A small SPARROW soars through clear blue skies.
 Wind rushes through its feathers.
-It glides over a small city surrounded by snowcapped indigo mountains.
+It glides over a small city surrounded by snow capped indigo mountains.
 Its wings flutter and it dives into the valley.</p>
 <p>( MUSIC : "OVERTURE" )</p>
 <p>The "OVERTURE" swells as the bird flies down the side of the FORTUNA URSINE RESORT &amp; SPA (F.U.R.S.), a large hotel in the middle of the city with alabaster walls, gilded windows, and glimmering lights.
 At ground level, the sparrow ducks between busy workers hastily moving crates and various construction materials.
 The sparrow perches on a plastic crate atop a cart pulled by an individual with the word "VOLUNTEER" in white on their back.
 Glass doors open and the volunteer pulls the cart through.</p>
 <h3>INT.
 F.U.R.S. - CONTINUOUS</h3>